Sayan-Nath/bengali-english-sentiment-pipeline/README.md

-# Bengali–English Multilingual Sentiment Annotation Pipeline
+# Bengali–English Multilingual Sentiment Annotation

 An end-to-end sentiment annotation pipeline for Bengali and English text using XLM-RoBERTa, with a Streamlit-based review UI.